 Back in May 2016 Stone Brewing announced plans to renovate the former Borreo Building that dates back to 1877 in downtown Napa.
 Now beautifully restored, the 9,500 square foot building is home to a new Stone Brewing restaurant and 10-barrel brewery.

 Upon entering the new Stone Brewing – Napa, a small merchandise shop area is to the right and to the left is the main levels bar.
-This bar is desined to serve patrons that are enjoying the outdoors and views of the Napa River and just past that, downtown Napa.
+This bar is designed to serve patrons that are enjoying the outdoors and views of the Napa River and just past that, downtown Napa.
 This bar will also fill growlers and Crowlers to go.

 Moving on outside there’s a few options for seating, On the front side of the historic building is a lot of seating for enjoying a beer while waiting on a table.
 Along the side of the building that runs parallel to the Napa River is outdoor dining seating and beyond that is a artificial grass area for outdoor games.